sourcegraph/careers/job-descriptions/software-engineer-infrastructure.md

 ### About the role

-You will be responsible for how Sourcegraph is built, deployed, and monitored, on customer instances and on Sourcegraph.com (the largest Sourcegraph installation in the world).
+As a member of the [Distribution team](TODO:link_to_team_description), you will be responsible for how Sourcegraph is built, tested, and deployed.
+You will play a key role in increasing developer velocity, raising software quality, and quantifying reliability across this organization, our customers, and the open-source community.
+Collecting intelligent metrics and presenting them in a timely and useful manner is are critical to the success of Sourcegraph's continued growth.
+You will have the opportunity to enable millions of developers to do what they do best by giving them reliable, accurate, and transparent telemetry of the health of their Sourcegraph instances, on customer sites and on the largest installation in the world, at Sourcegraph.com.

-Review the [Distribution team's roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.mi8zg2ql2uc6) to see the challenges that we are solving today and the challenges that we plan to solve in the future.
+To see the challenges that we are solving today and the help achieve the goals we are striving for the future, review the [Distribution team's roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.mi8zg2ql2uc6).

 #### Responsibilities

 You will:

-- Develop and maintain our CI/CD infrastructure so that builds are fast, reliable, and reproducible, and releases are boring and automated.
+- Own our CI/CD infrastructure (build, manage, diagnose, and debug) so that builds are fast, reliable, and reproducible to continuous delivery of new features as they are ready.
 - Design how Sourcegraph is packaged and deployed so that it can be deployed on-premise at any customer with ease, regardless of the customer's environment.
-- Define and capture metrics and logs that are used to monitor the heath and performance of Sourcegraph instances.
+- Define and incubate our SLIs and SLOs, leveraging metrics and logs to ensure the heath and performance of Sourcegraph instances.
 - Dive into our application code when necessary to improve the performance, reliability, and observability of Sourcegraph.
-- Clearly document and automate how customers provision and scale Sourcegraph instances.
+- Iterate on and automate how customers provision, secure, and scale Sourcegraph instances.
 - Run our on-call rotation to respond to operational incidents on Sourcegraph.com and at our largest customers.
 - Write [RFCs](https://about.sourcegraph.com/handbook/engineering/rfcs) to communicate your implementation plans and solicit feedback from teammates.
 - Collaborate directly with customers to troubleshoot deployment and configuration issues.